COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 **Line ending WARNING!!!**: if you are using Windows, you should be aware that [line endings differ between Windows and Linux](https://stackoverflow.com/questions/426397/do-line-endings-differ-between-windows-and-linux).
 If you edit a shell script (below) in Windows, make sure that you use a Unix/Linux compatible editor or do the conversion before using it on HPC.

 **File recovery**: your files on HPC are regularly backed up as snapshots so you could recover files from them following the instructions on [recovering files from snapshots](https://docs.hpc.shef.ac.uk/en/latest/hpc/filestore.html#recovering-files-from-snapshots).
+Please note that recovery of files and folders on Stanage is not possible as the Stanage cluster does not currently have snapshots or backups.

 ### 1.4 *Optional: Install PySpark on your own machine*